 56. Find a new app that could help support your child’s language development.

 57. Order a suitable workbook for daily homework to help develop literacy in the target language.
-(Secrets of a Successful Homework Routine)
+(Secrets of a Successful Homework Routine, Part 1 and Secrets of a Successful Homework Routine, Part 2)

 58. Add a little mailbox to your home to encourage message-writing among family members.
 (What Positive Action Have You Been Putting Off When It Comes to the Minority Language?)